konflux-ci/architecture/ADR/0010-namespace-metadata.md

 ## Namespace annotations

-We will apply the following annotation to namespaces installed and maintained by Stonesoup on the clusters that Red Hat manages.
+We will apply the following annotation to namespaces installed and maintained by AppStudio on the clusters that Red Hat manages.
 This will enable OVN network logging to log outgoing network traffic:

 metadata:
   annotations: